 Diluted camphor oil is used in traditional South Asian hair care routines, typically blended with a carrier oil such as coconut or sesame for scalp massage.

-The cooling sensation may make the scalp feel refreshed.
+The cooling sensation may make the scalp feel refreshed, and I’ve had clients from South Asian backgrounds mention it as a long-standing family practice.
 There is no strong peer-reviewed evidence that camphor promotes hair growth or prevents hair loss.
 Claims in this area are primarily anecdotal or drawn from traditional practice.

 If you use camphor oil on the scalp, dilute it thoroughly in a carrier oil before application, use a small amount, and avoid irritated, flaky, or sensitive areas.
 Stop immediately if burning or increased dryness occurs.